 Assessment

-Describe here the assessment method of the lesson.
-For example, if you plan on assessing your students with a quiz, include here questions and answer options with color-coding the correct answers.
+Student progress is evaluated through different formative evaluations (self-evaluation,

+and peer evaluation).
+The teacher should encourage students to ask questions, form hypothesis

+and check if their ideas are correct.
+Some examples below:

+Through a group discussion, for example after watching the video :

+What happened?, How would you explain from a physical point of view what happened?
+What does and what does not scatter light?
+What are protons?
+Why is it better to use a proton beam than x-rays in cancer treatment?
+How many particle accelerators are there in the world?
+What are the three main parts of a particle accelerator?
+What part of the accelerator accelerates the particles?
+Can speeds greater than the speed of light be achieved in a particle accelerator?

+Or using an exit card to check students' misconceptions.

+2) If the learning scenario is done as a demonstration, the teacher should ask questions

+students to answer.

 Student feedback

-Add here the method with which your students will be able to give you feedback and discuss the lesson.

-Teachers’ remarks

-Add here your comments and evaluation AFTER the implementation of this lesson, if any.
+At the end of the lesson(s), students can ask questions, provide feedback, and share their overall

 About Accelerating Teaching and Scientix

 Accelerating Teaching, has develop a joint MOOC-course aiming at professional development for science teachers in lower and upper secondary school.
 The MOOC comprise both the physics behind particle accelerators as well as learning scenarios to use in class and may thereby increase teachers’ agency in teaching about physics and state of-the-art research related to particle accelerators.
 Accelerating Teaching also explores teachers' experiences of using the learning scenarios in their classrooms.